mostafaibrahim24/architecting-solutions-aws-exercises/README.md

 ![image](https://github.com/mostafaibrahim24/architecting-solutions-aws-exercises/assets/78238174/7e48ec09-f931-415e-b7ed-165642b44bbe)

-- OUs for different units and also for different environments, applying SCPs accordingly
+- OUs for different functions/teams and also for different environments, applying SCPs accordingly
 - IAM identity center provides SSO across different accounts
 - Control tower to automate account provisioning, automating the process of launching stuff in the account using IaC and in our case service catalog will be one
 - Cloudtrail monitors and records account activity across our AWS infrastructure